-This will be a small percentage of your team but utilization is easier to drive when your people see their peers using the methodology and being consistently successful.
+This will be a small percentage of your team.
+However, utilization is easier to drive when sellers see peers using the methodology and being consistently successful.
 Best practices should become part of the weekly team meeting.
-I was recently at a sales managers summit and a manager was recognized for successfully implementing their new methodology.
-Since then his approach has become the standard expected by his VP for the rest of the team.
-The thought becomes “If he can do it so can I.”
+I was recently at a sales manager’s summit.
+A manager was recognized for successfully implementing their new methodology.
+Since then, his approach has become the standard expected by his VP for the rest of the team.
+The thought becomes this.
+“If he can do it, so can I.”

-Sales teams often use their technical people to “run the meeting” whenever it is focused primarily on product features and technology.
-Technical sales teams should require the sellers to use the process to gather more information to better qualify the opportunity prior to engaging them as a resource.
-This will drive utilization and more productive resource allocation.
-I have found that the “peer” relationship between the seller and their technical sales specialist is an effective conduit managers can use to convey ideas that might be met with resistance through the normal “manager-seller” engagement.
+Sales teams often use their tech people to run meetings.
+This happens primarily with product features and technology.
+Technical sales teams should require sellers to gather more information.
+This helps them better qualify opportunities prior to using them as a resource.
+Moreover, this drives utilization and more productive resource allocation.
+I have found that peer relationships between sellers and tech sales specialists are an effective conduit.
+Managers can use these relationships to convey ideas that might be met with resistance during normal “manager-seller” engagements.

 Tools are included for a reason.
-The forms and the guides are designed to aid in the implementation of the methodology but also to give structure to aid in the reinforcement of its use.
+Forms and guides are designed to aid the implementation of the methodology.
+Additionally, they give structure to aid in the reinforcement of its use.
 Also, don’t allow “changes” to the tools.
 Team members will offer suggestions to “make it more applicable to their job” or “easier to use”.
-Do not view them as early adopters (see tip 1) who just need a little customization.
-In most cases, the changes they want will result in them being “more comfortable with the tool” because it will match what they presently do, not the behavior you are trying to get them to adopt.
-Changes will only dilute the tool’s effectiveness.
+Do not view them as early adopters who just need a little customization.
+In most cases, the changes they want will result in them being more comfortable with the tool.
+This is because it will match what they presently do.
+This is in contrast to the behavior you are trying to get them to adopt.
+Changes only dilute the tool’s effectiveness.

-If you are going to implement utilization of the methodology then do so across the board.
+If you are going to implement the utilization of the methodology then do so across the board.
+Be as consistent as possible.
 Your sales team is already challenged with thoughts of “when do I use it?”
 If they are expected to use it all the time it becomes part of the culture.
 Avoid requiring them to use it on some opportunities and not on others.
 I’ve spoken to managers who admit that the weekly review with their “top sellers” is “I don’t care if you’re using it because I don’t need to worry about you.”
-Conversely the same review with a “low performer” is a beat down as to why they are not using the methodology.
+Conversely, the same review with a “low performer” is a beat down as to why they are not using the methodology.
 That will not be sending the right message to your team.